Amogh-Nigam/TODO-LIST-PERN-Stack/README.md

 # TODO-LIST-PERN-Stack

-A Full stack application made using PERN
+A Full stack application made using PERN stack